Castella de Aguada: History

-In 1739 the island was invaded by the Marathas; it was ruled by them until 1774 when the British gained possession of the area during the First Anglo-Maratha War.
+In 1739, the island was invaded by the Marathas; it was ruled by them until 1774, when the British gained possession of the area during the First Anglo-Maratha War.
 In 1830, the British donated large parts of Salsette Island, including Land's End (Click to view the Photosphere), to Byramjee Jeejeebhoy, a Parsi philanthropist.
 Jeejeeboy then established his residence on the hill where the fort is located, and the cape was renamed Byramjee Jeejeebhoy Point.

 Conservation

 In 2003, a conservation program was started by Bandra Band Stand Residents’ Trust to save the fort.
 It was spearheaded by a local Member of Parliament (MP), Shabana Azmi, who funded part of the effort from her allotted funds.
 The brick arch of one of the gateways on the verge of collapse, and the foundation masonry of the fort wall that was in danger of tidal erosion were repaired.
 The nearby Taj Land's End hotel is responsible for maintenance of the fort, having inherited it from the previous owners.

 The fort is owned by the Archaeological Survey of India (ASI).
 Included in the fort makeover are the preservation of the natural rock formations, providing pathways, and the creation of an amphitheatre.
 The architect for the makeover was P.K.
 Das, who had earlier redesigned the Carter Road area.

+On October 6th, 2024 Bandra Fort opened after another round of restoration made which was criticized by the public for covering the stone walls in plaster.
+The work was done Savani Heritage Conservation Pvt Ltd with Sankraman Design Studio a consultant in charge.
+Conservation architects Shwetambari Shinde and Sapna Lakhe were also consultants.
+Shinde explained that lime plaster with brick dust was a common technique used by the Portuguese to cover and preserve stone walls.